leonz/resume-template/README.md

 ## LaTeX Resume Template

 I haven't been able to find a LaTeX resume template that I liked, so I created my own.
 It's fairly basic, but that's a plus for readability.
+I've provided a sample.pdf for reference.

 Feel free to use and modify as you wish.
 If you notice any errors, please help me out and submit a pull request.